SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 The ``DiceGameDelegate`` protocol can be adopted to track the progress of a ``DiceGame``.
-To prevent strong reference cycles, delegates should be declared as weak references.
+To prevent strong reference cycles, delegates are declared as weak references.
-For more information about weak references, see :ref:`AutomaticReferenceCounting_StrongReferenceCyclesBetweenClassInstances`.
+For information about weak references, see :ref:`AutomaticReferenceCounting_StrongReferenceCyclesBetweenClassInstances`.
-Marking the protocol as class-only will later allow you to declare that the delegate must use a weak reference.
+Marking the protocol as class-only lets the ``SnakesAndLadders`` class later in this chapter declare that its delegate must use a weak reference.
+A class-only protocol
-You mark a protocol as being class-only by inheriting from ``AnyObject``, as discussed in :ref:`Protocols_ClassOnlyProtocols`.
+is marked by its inheritance from ``AnyObject`` as discussed in :ref:`Protocols_ClassOnlyProtocols`.

 Here's a version of the *Snakes and Ladders* game originally introduced in :doc:`ControlFlow`.
 This version is adapted to use a ``Dice`` instance for its dice-rolls;